virgili0/Virgilio/Topics/python-fundamentals.md

 - Version Control System: The code which is stored in Git keeps changing as more code is added.
 Also, many developers can add code in parallel.
 So Version Control System helps in handling this by maintaining a history of what changes have happened.
 Also, Git provides features like branches and merges, which I will be covering later.

-- Distributed Version Control System: Git has a remote repository that is stored in a server and a local repository that is stored in the computer of each developer.
+- Distributed Version Control System: Git has a remote repository that is stored in a server and a local repository that is stored on your local machine.
 This means that the code is not just stored in a central server, but the full copy of the code is present in all the developers’ computers.
 Git is a Distributed Version Control System since the code is present in every developer’s computer.
-I will explain the concept of remote and local repositories later in this article.

 _Any existing software project that is not under version control is considered a dead project, and the responsible developers are considered crazy._